VerleysenNiels/arxiv-summarizer/README.md

 # arXiv summarizer
 As an example of how to apply transformers in practice I wanted to make a few examples showcasing different tasks.
 This task being the summarization of a research paper, which is quite easy to do as there is a nice dataset available, as well as plenty of pretrained text summarization models.

+Why would you want an arXiv summarizer?
+Indeed, research papers already come with an abstract so it would be kind of ridiculous to use this model instead.
+You can however also use this the other way around.
+When writing technical documents it is always interesting to have an executive summary for people without the time to go through the whole document.
+With this model you could quickly generate a first draft of such a summary, which you can then improve further.
+There is also another, less obvious, use for this kind of model: you can use it to check if your document is conveying your inteded message.
+When you are writing a technical document, you can let this kind of model generate a summary to see if your message is clear in the text you have written.
+If not, you might need to make some changes.

 ## What are transformers?
 Not sure what transformers are or how they work?
 No worries I've got you covered with [this repository.](https://github.com/VerleysenNiels/transformers-pytorch)
 Definitely also read the recommended papers to get a better understanding.